pozil/sf-docs-to-s3/README.md

 ### Step 2: Deploy and configure the Salesforce Function

+You have two options for this step: [deploy to a compute environement](#deploy-to-compute-environment) or [run locally](#run-locally).
+Make sure to refer to the relevant section and check the [environment variables reference](#environment-variables-reference) section for the appropriate configuration.

+#### Deploy to compute environment

+Follow these steps to deploy your function to a compute environment:

 1. Log in to Salesforce Functions (you may have to repeat this command later as this will eventually time out)

     ```sh